 - 42% of small businesses fail due to lack of demand for their products or services, while a staggering 82% fail due to cashflow issues.

 - According to a survey, 93% of small businesses use Facebook as a marketing platform, followed closely by Twitter at 79%.

 - As of February 2021, the single most important downfall for small businesses is poor sales.

 - The cost of launching a start-up is between $2000 and $50,000.

 - Americans are three times more likely to express confidence in a small business than they are in a larger business.

-These are just a few facts on small businesses from across the U.S. Keep browsing, for more comprehensive statistics on SMBs from all 50 U.S. states.
+These are just a few facts on small businesses from across the US.
+Keep browsing my website for more comprehensive statistics on SMBs from all 50 US states.